 Then, just when you think it has completed it show for the summer, Ann may still surprise you with a repeat bloom in mid-summer.
 Keep your eyes open and sneak one or two in your summer bouquets as a special treat.

-Ann Magnolia tree is a member of the 'Little Girl' series of Magnolias, and a popular choice of both novice and expert gardeners.
+Ann Magnolia shrub is a member of the 'Little Girl' series of Magnolias, and a popular choice of both novice and expert gardeners.
 This improved variety was developed at the National Arboretum by expert horticulturists.

 It's a vigorous and hardy shrub that won't require a lot of your time in return for the brilliant displays it produces.
 It has no significant disease or insect problems.
 You can even prune these into small tree-form flowering trees for higher impact in the landscape!

 Leathery green foliage is an added bonus that maintains an attractive sight for your landscape even when the Ann Magnolia is not in bloom.

 Ann Magnolia grows naturally beautiful without shaping as a dense, shrubby, upright plant that grows more rounded as the plant matures.
 Or, keep it smaller with an annual pruning to maintain the desired size and shape.

-You'll love Ann Magnolia, so order yours today!
+You'll love the Ann Magnolia, so order yours today!
 But hurry, others are interested in this variety, too.
 We sell out regularly.